-Section 9C(2) was amended for years of assessment commencing on or after 1 January 2016 to deem any amount received or accrued in respect of an equity share to be of a capital nature if at the time of that receipt or accrual the shares had been held for at least three years.
-The words "in respect of" include amounts causally related25 to the shares and thus include not only proceeds on their disposal but also a return of capital or foreign return of capital.
+a return of capital or foreign return of capital.
 Such amounts will, therefore, after the effective date of the amendment, be of a capital nature if received or accrued after the shares have been held for three years and must be dealt with as a reduction in the base cost of the shares under paragraph 76B and as a capital gain to the extent that the amounts exceed the base cost.

-Example 11 - Return of capital before and after years of assessment commencing on or after 1 January 2016
+Example 10 - Return of capital before and after years of assessment commencing on or after 1 January 2016